Multithreading Interview Questions In Java

 What is multithreading, and what are the methods for inter-thread communication, and what is the class in which these methods are defined?

 Ans: Multithreading is the mechanism in which more than one thread runs independently of each other within the process.
-Wait (), notify (), and notifyAll() methods can be used for interthread communication, and these methods are in Object class.
+The wait (), notify (), and notifyAll() methods in the Object class can be used for interthread communication.

 • Wait (): When a thread executes a call to wait() method, it surrenders the object lock and enters into a waiting state.

-What is the class and interface in java to create a thread, and which is the most advantageous method?
+What is the class and interface in Java used to create a thread, and which is the most advantageous method?

-Ans: Thread class and Runnable interface can be used to create threads, and using Runnable interface is the most advantageous method to create threads because we need not extend thread class here.
+Ans: The thread class and Runnable interface can be used to create threads, and using the Runnable interface is the most advantageous method because we need not extend the thread class here.

 What are the states associated with the thread?